 - a.
 Early Childhood Education (including Child Care) - b.
-Out-of-school time activities (after school and summertime) (YPQI participation is required for these applicants)

-- c.
-In-School support services that address holistic needs of families and support academic goals - d.
+Out-of-school time activities (after school and summertime) - c.
+In-School support services that address holistic needs of families and support academic goals d.
 Services that provide mentorship, apprenticeships and/or connect secondary school students to career and college pathways